LionWeb-io/lionweb-typescript/packages/core/README.md

 ### 0.6.8

 * Relax deserialization to just skip serialized nodes for which the corresponding M2 data can't be found.
+* Export `byIdMap` function, which computes a map id &rarr; thing from an array of things with an `id`, from the package.

 ### 0.6.7